-- a decrease of 12.7% in total general and administrative payroll resulting from the decrease in share-based compensation expense.
-Those decreases are partially offset by the increase from 31 employees at the end of 2016 to 44 employees at the end of 2017.
-Excluding the share-based expense, the decrease of general and administrative employee-related expenses was 6.2%. - a decrease of 26.2% in insurance policy expenses, due to the July 2016 expiration of our directors and officers liability insurance.
+• a decrease of 3.2% in total general and administrative payroll resulting from the decrease in share-based compensation expense which was partially offset by the increase of employee from 44 in 2017 to 54 in 2018.
+Excluding the share-based expense, the increase of general and administrative employee-related expenses was 29.5%.